Domino's same-store sales at company-owned U.S. outlets miss estimates

 The company has about 16,000 outlets worldwide and aims to grow to 25,000 stores by end of 2025.

-The multiple store strategy, termed fortressing, has helped Domino’s improve the quality and speed of its delivery, but skewed sales toward newer outlets, hitting same-store sale comparisons and also overcrowding the market.
+The multiple store strategy, termed fortressing, has helped Domino’s improve the quality and speed of its delivery, but skewed sales towards newer outlets, hitting same-store sale comparisons and also overcrowding the market.

 Domino’s said U.S. comparable sales fell between 1 and 1.5 points in 2018, but it was willing to make the investment for long-term growth.